MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/01-Explore-ai-studio.md

     Note that the Foundry resource has an *endpoint*, through which client applications can access resource-level functionality (such as Foundry Tools that are shared across all projects in the resource).

 1. In the top menu bar, select **Home** to return to the project home page.
-1. Note the project endpoint, key, and OpenAI endpoint.
+1. Note the key, project endpoint, and Azure OpenAI endpoint.

     This information is used to connect to your project-level resouces from client applications.

     - The *key* is used for key-based authentication to models and tools (though in most production scenarios you should consider using Microsoft Entra ID authentication based on authenticated user and application identities).
     - The *project endpoint* is used to access models provided directly in Foundry (including OpenAI models) using the OpenAI **Resources** API, and to access Foundry-specific APIs (such as the Foundry Agent service).
-    - The *OpenAI endpoint* is used to access models that are compatible with the OpenAI APIs, including the **Chat Completions** API and other specialized functions.
+    - The *OpenAI endpoint* is used to access models using OpenAI APIs, including the **Chat Completions** API and the **Resources** API.

-## Install the Visual Studio Code extension for Microsoft Foundry
+## Install the AI Toolkit extension for Visual Studio Code

 As a developer, you may spend some time working in the Foundry portal; but you're also likely to spend a lot of time in Visual Studio Code.
 The Extension for Microsoft Foundry provides a convenient way to work with Foundry project resources without leaving the development environment.